monknomo/personal_website/content/pages/About.md

 Gunnar grew up in Juneau, AK.
 His parents owned a bike shop and he spent much of his childhood pedaling around.
 After studying physics at [CMU,](www.cmu.edu) Gunnar took a detour to the Patent Office.
 After two years of reading patents, Gunnar made the leap to software development and never looked back.

-Gunnar currently works for NOAA National Marine Fisheries, writing software to manage fisheries.
-The tldr; is he helps count dead fish so we don't kill too many.
+Gunnar worked for [NOAA National Marine Fisheries](https://www.fisheries.noaa.gov/region/alaska) for nearly 10 years, [writing software to manage fisheries](https://elandings.alaska.gov/).
+The tldr; is he helped count dead fish so we don't kill too many.

+Gunnar currently works for [Remitly](https://www.remitly.com) helping to create software that makes Remitly the most trusted suite of financial services for immigrants.
+In particular, Gunnar writes a platform that connections customers with the best customer service representative to help them.
+This means Gunnar spends a lot of time elbows deep in Salesforce integrations, [temporal.io](https://temporal.io) workflows and every corner of the product code that may conceivably need human judgement.

 Contact
 -----------

 You can contact Gunnar at his email, gunnar@gunnargissel.com or [@monknomo on Twitter](https://twitter.com/monknomo).
-Please feel free to get in touch, don't be shy
+Please feel free to get in touch, don't be shy.

 Work Projects
 ---------------------

+### Remitly

+Gunnar's main project at Remitly is a platform for customer service requests.
+This allows internal and external systems to request that a customer service representative do something.
+This platform provides 'judgement as a service'.
+The platform also allows requests to be grouped together for case management and routing to the best available person.

+Gunnar has also created Remitly's Salesforce integration.

+Gunnar also created and maintains Remitly's customer service chat implementation, as well as the routing and prioritization framework for all incoming customer contacts.

+Working in the customer esrvice domain allows Gunnar to work across nearly all of Remitly's systems and teams.
+This breadth of experience has been a vital engine for Gunnar's growth as a software developer.

+### NOAA NMFS AKR

-Gunnar's main project is the eLandings Electronic Logbook, which
+Gunnar's main project at NOAA NMFS AKR was the eLandings Electronic Logbook, which

 * Reduces paper storage requirements
 * Enables searchability